changing-star/changing-star/README.md

-# The Most Mediocre Of All Time
+# The Most Mediocre Programmer Of All Time

 Slightly mad, Slightly autistic